romaniudin/HangmanGame/README.md

 # HangmanGame
 Simple JavaScript game which allows user to interact with his laptop using web-browser and pop-up menu.
-"Answers should be predefined beforehand.
+'Answers' should be predefined beforehand.